-After analyses we realized that our pre-registered criteria for concluding effects for Study 1a given the three items was under-specified, given that there are three items, of which two were supported, and we did not indicate in advance how we would treat such a case.
+After the analysis we realized that our pre-registered criteria for concluding effects for Study 1a given the three items was under-specified, given that there are three items, of which two were supported, and we did not indicate in advance how we would treat such a case.
 Post-analysis, in the spirit of our pre-registered criteria that if the majority of studies are supported then we conclude a successful replication, we applied similar criteria to the items in Study 1a, and we note that as a deviation/expansion.
 We decided to conclude support for an effect if two out of three items were supported, resulting in our classification of Study 1a as a successful replication.
 We also were not clear enough which of all the tests used, we would use as the core analysis for the evaluation of replication, and decided to focus on the main Mann-Whitney U test as the most closely aligned with our pre-registration.

 Given that three of the four studies were supported for the core main dependent variable, based on our pre-registered criteria we concluded our attempt as a (mostly) successful replication.

+Table 13 Replication: Comparison of effects between the target article and our replication using the LeBel et al. (2019) replication evaluation criteria